This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Paphos, Cyprus

-On the cusp of Europe and the Middle East, the Mediterranean nation of Cyprus is a hot country in January, boasting more than 300 days of sunshine a year.
+On the cusp of Europe and the Middle East, the Mediterranean island of Cyprus is one of the hottest countries in Europe in January, with over 300 days of sunshine a year and consistently mild winter weather.

 Positano, Italy